-On fewer and fewer new policies and almost all older ones, the insurer offers a variety of survivor options when the insurer passes away.
+On fewer and fewer life insurance policies and almost all older ones, the insurer offers a variety of survivor options when the insured passes away.

 The following is a list of the more common settlement options:

 This is a one-time payment for the total or partial value of the insurance policy.